imccart/Econ-771/README.md

-## GitHub Repositories (and other data)
+## Data
-We'll use the following GitHub repositories and other datasets throughout the course.
-Each repo deals with a different group of datasets.
+We'll come across the following datasets throughout the course.
+Some of these link to GitHub repositories that I and others have put together to help with some of the larger, more cumbersome data endeavors.
+Others are just direct links to the downloadable data on the CMS or NBER websites.
+This is a long list...the goal is not for you to all use each of these datasets in detail in this class.
+Rather, the goal is that you have some understanding of the available public use datasets for studying supply-side issues in U.S. healthcare.

 1. [Medicare Advantage](https://github.com/imccart/Medicare-Advantage)